dezeve/Buy4Self/readme.md

-# Buy4Self eCommerce App
+# About

-Hi!
-Buy4Self is an essential e-commerce application.
-Below things we used;
+Buy4Self is an example of an e-commerce website frontend built using react.

-**Front End**

- - **ReactJS**
+### Technologies used

- - Redux
+ - React
  - Bootstrap

-# Features
-- View products and single product details,
-- Order multiple products,
-- Payment & Shipping actions,
-- View order history,
-- Actions about user profile,

- And thats all for now.
-This repository will be updated time by time...